 In this post, we will be looking for Step by Step guide on how to install python on Windows.

 Python is a high-level object-oriented language programming language.
-It is one of the fastest-growing and popular due to its simple programming syntax, vast libraries.
+It is one of the fastest-growing and popular due to its simple programming syntax, and vast libraries.

 Python is also considered to be the best programming language in the fields of Artificial Intelligence, Machine Learning, Deep Learning, Web Development, etc.